qingfengxia/Cfd/Roadmap.md

 #### FEM workbench

 - 2D meshing support: unv currently only deal with 3D, but possible to support 2D
-- general initalizer class, added into solver object
+- general initalizer bodysource class, added into solver object
 - refactor FemSelfWeight as a general body force constraint

 #### turbulence and heat transfering